westparker/Amazon-Data-Final-Project/README.md

 **Agent rating is the strongest agent-level signal,** with a correlation of about -0.31 with delivery time, while agent age shows only a weak relationship.

+**Weather is the strongest categorical driver of severe delays.
+Fog conditions push the severe-delay rate to 27.3% and Cloudy to 26.9%, well above the overall rate of 16.3%.
+Sunny conditions, by contrast, hold the severe-delay rate to 6.8%.
+Weather sensitivity matters more for failure rate than for typical delivery time.

 ---

 ## How These Findings Should Drive Decisions